The Sobolev embedding constant on Lie groups: Introduction

-On a general noncompact Lie group $G$, the natural substitute of the Laplacian is a sub-Laplacian with drift $\Ls$, see~\cite{BPTV}, which is symmetric with respect to the left Haar measure $\lambda$.
-This setting, and this operator in particular, were studied in~\cite{HMM, Agrachev-et-al}, and an associated theory of Sobolev spaces, that we shall denote by $L^p_\alpha(\lambda)$, was developed in~\cite{BPTV}.
+On a general noncompact Lie group $G$, the natural substitutes of the Laplacian are sub-Laplacians with drift $\Ls$, see~\cite{BPTV}, which are symmetric with respect to the left Haar measure $\lambda$.
+This setting, and this type of operators in particular, were studied in~\cite{HMM, Agrachev-et-al}, and an associated theory of Sobolev spaces, that we shall denote by $L^p_\alpha(\lambda)$, was developed in~\cite{BPTV}.
 Since the Riesz transforms are not known to be bounded on $L^p$ when $1<p<\infty$ in such generality, while it is known that the appropriately shifted ones are bounded, see~\cite{BPTV}, it seems more natural to consider Sobolev spaces endowed with an inhomogeneous norm, which reduces to the Sobolev norm of $L^{p}_\alpha$ in the Euclidean case.

 Our main result is an estimate for the constant of the embedding $L^p_\alpha(\lambda) \hookrightarrow L^q(\lambda)$, when $1<p<\infty$, $0\leq \alpha<d/p$ and $\frac{1}{q}=\frac{1}{p}-\frac{\alpha}{d}$, of the form $C\, S(p,q)$, where